sinistergreg/To-Do-List/README.md

 Create two buttons.
 One button that directs you back to the signup page and a completed button that directs you to the Completed task page.

 # Day 3

+1. Completed task page
+Once you mark a task as complete it displays on the completed page.

+# Bonus
+1. Set a pending for the number of task that after left to be completed.
+2. Sign Page that saves the user information.